 - In the beginning of flowering plants want more Phosphorus.
 In middle to late flowering plants want more Potassium.

-- Make sure to feed these beneficial organisms by mixing 1-2 tablespoons of Molasses per gallon of water and apply about every 10 days.
+- Make sure to feed these beneficial organisms by mixing in 1 tablespoon of Molasses per gallon of water and apply about every 10 days.

 - Root Magic is a supplemental product that includes Mycorrhizae and beneficial Bacillus bacteria and is one of our favorite Mycorrhizae products for use in the garden.
 How could you not like a product that has a wizard on the label?